AnanyaAnuragAnand/AIP-Buzz-version1/README.md

-# 🧬 AIPID: Anti-Inflammatory Peptide Identification
+# 🧬 AIP-Hub: Your Gateway to Anti-Inflammatory Peptide Discovery

-AIPID is a machine learning-based Streamlit web application designed to predict whether a given peptide sequence has anti-inflammatory properties.
-The model is trained on curated peptide datasets using a Random Forest classifier with features derived from Biopython and Propy3 descriptors.
+AIP-Hub is a machine learning-based Streamlit web application designed to be your one-stop solution for discovering anti-inflammatory peptides (AIPs).
+It can not only predict whether a given peptide sequence has anti-inflammatory properties or not, but also help you browse and discover the existing AIPs and learn about their features.

----

-## 📌 Features
-- **Paste a peptide sequence with at least 10 amino acids** using single-letter amino acid codes.
-- **Predicts anti-inflammatory activity** based on trained ML model.
-- Displays **prediction confidence score**.
-- Clean, interactive **multi-page app** with About, Help, and Contact pages.
-- Deployed via **Streamlit Cloud**.

 ---